 Literature review

-In this section, an extended literature review is presented which is conducted in the individual of the dissertation.
-Most of the sources are conference papers and journal articles they are up-to-date compared to books reflect the in each discipline.
-The vast majority of the sources are less than four years old (2011 present). esearch for every major part of the dissertation in order to get a view of the undergoing research and development that is being carried out.
+In this section, an extended literature review is presented which is conducted in the individual sections of the dissertation.
+Most of the sources are conference papers and journal articles on the basis that they are published recently and thus are more up-to-date compared to books.
+They reflect the latest developments in each discipline.
+The vast majority of the sources are less than four years old (dating from 2011 to present).
+Thorough research is undertaken for every major part of the dissertation in order to get a rounded view of the undergoing research and development that is being carried out.

 X.1 Radiation mapping

-The radiation anomalies mapping procedure is of great importance since it can ensure the public safety in cases where disaster happened or in monitoring of nuclear power stations.
+The radiation anomalies mapping procedure is one of great importance since it can ensure the public safety in cases where disaster happened or in monitoring of nuclear power stations.
 There are many examples that can show the importance of radiation mapping.
-In March 2011 The Fukishima Daiichi nuclear power plant was severely stricken by a tsunami causing Units 1 – 4 to contaminate the environment with significant atmospheric release of radioactive material.
+In March 2011 The Fukishima Daiichi nuclear power plant was severely stricken by a tsunami causing Units 1 – 4 to contaminate the environment with significant atmospheric release of radioactive material (MEXT, 2015).
 This case clearly illustrates the requirement for technology that allows rapid and accurate mapping of ground and plume radiation contamination.
 Moreover, in nuclear power plants there is a constant need for validation of safe operation.
 This can be achieved by continuous routine surveys to identify contamination releases.
 Finally, Radon mapping is also important because it can affect the public health as it accumulates inside buildings and basements, greatly increasing the risk of lung cancer.

 There are three methods of radiation mapping.
 Static ground based surveys, which performed by arrays of above ground in situ measuring stations or handheld devices.
 In situ ground level measurements improve spatial averaging at the cost of vertical profiling.
-The handheld measurement devices produce accurate and sensitive representation of how radioisotope concentrations vary spatially or depth.
-On the other hand, is time consuming and captures a limited snapshot of radionuclide distribution (Sanderson et al., 1995).
-Car-borne radiation surveys conducted using vehicles equipped with detectors, calibrated and deployed quickly, and can map 400–1000 km every 24 hours (Mellander, 1995).
-Using this more measurements can be collected compared to the first method but data collection is limited to the road network (hence rural data is often sparse) and to low driving speed (< 30 mph) to maintain an adequate resolution.
-The third approach, which is the one the project to, airborne radiation surveys. can cover great areas of interest Coverage per unit is 106-107 times greater than that of ground based and 102-103 times that of car-borne surveys because of the greater ground clearance, coverage and lack of obstacles (Schwarz et al., 1995).
+The handheld measurement devices produce an accurate and sensitive representation of how radioisotope concentrations vary spatially or depending on depth.
+On the other hand, this method is time consuming and captures a limited snapshot of radionuclide distribution (Sanderson et al., 1995).
+Car-borne radiation surveys conducted using vehicles equipped with detectors, which are calibrated and deployed quickly, and can map 400–1000 km every 24 hours (Mellander, 1995).
+Using this process, more measurements can be collected compared to the first method but data collection is limited to the road network (hence rural data is often sparse) and to low driving speed (< 30 mph) to maintain an adequate resolution.
+The third approach, which is the one the project refers to, relates to airborne radiation surveys.
+This can cover great areas of interest expeditiously.
+Coverage per unit is 106-107 times greater than that of ground based and 102-103 times that of car-borne surveys because of the greater ground clearance, coverage and the lack of obstacles (Schwarz et al., 1995).
 It can also be considered the safest since the remote nature of the sensing removes pilots from a percentage of the ground based radiation exposure, although this is not true of radiation plume mapping.
-In this method, the most factor is altitude.
-Air attenuates radiation and consequently as altitude increasesthe intensity detected decreases rapidly (fig.X.1).
+In this method, the most influential factor is altitude.
+Air attenuates radiation and consequently as altitude increases, the intensity detected decreases rapidly (fig.X.1).